 Staff Attorney: Wenatchee

-Northwest Immigrant Rights Project (NWIRP) seeks a Spanish-speaking attorney, or law graduate taking the July 2019 bar examination to provide direct representation and community outreach and education to individuals seeking legal assistance in a variety of affirmative and defensive immigration matters.
-This position will be based in NWIRP’s Wenatchee Office.
+NWIRP seeks a Spanish-speaking attorney, or law graduate that took the July 2019 bar examination to provide direct representation and community outreach and education to individuals seeking legal assistance in a variety of affirmative and defensive immigration matters.
 The staff attorney will provide legal assistance to community members through: (1) direct representation (2) individual consultations; (3) self-help assistance in the form of community workshops and legal clinics; and (4) community education.
 The attorney will provide legal representation in various matters, but will focus on 1) defending individuals in removal proceedings; 2) representing victims of crime in applying for immigration benefits (including self-petitions, U visas, T visas, and other forms of relief); and 3) representing community members seeking immigration status through family visa petitions.
 The attorney may also be assigned work relating to other immigration matters as needed.
-For more information, click here.

 Fall 2019 & Spring 2020 Legal Internship: Tacoma